dustinpfister/blog_posts/_posts/js-javascript-example-draw-points.md

 ## 2 - Demo of the draw points method

 Now for a simple demo to try this draw points method out to make sure that it is working the way that I want it to.
+For this demo I will just have a simple draw.js file, and then add to it with my draw points file that I covered above.
+After that I think that I will just have everything else in the main.js file when it comes to creating the canvas element, creating an array of points arrays, and using the draw points method.

 ### 2.1 - A draw.js file